rn2-twrp/android_device_xiaomi_hermes/README.md

 ```

 # Current Bugs
-1. Still testing and not working
+1. Battery XX% jumps (bug of 6.0 kernel)
+2. 'Reboot bootloader' is fixed on this version (prebuilt kernel version still not be fixed)

 # License
-Apache License v2.0 (for all files)
+Apache License v2.0 (for all files expert kernel source)